 I mean, I can’t even keep up.
-So many amazing artists that are into this whole nostalgia/throwback whatever you want to call it scene.
+So many amazing artists that are into this whole nostalgia/throwback whatever you want to call it a scene.
 Not only doing visual art but the outrun/synthwave music people are doing is sooooo good I can’t even handle it.

 Will you please do one for the new IT film…and The Warriors…and This is England…and everything else I like?

 Haha, yeah IT is on the list for sure as we get a bit closer to the release.
 I try and do stuff that I’ve seen and I can stand by.
 The Warriors?
 From ’79?
-Well that was already on VHS so it doesn’t count unfortunately.
+Well, that was already on VHS so it doesn’t count, unfortunately.
 Unless there is some reboot I don’t know about coming up.
 Wouldn’t even surprise me… Anything released after 2006 is the rule, that’s when the last VHS was put out, “A History of Violence”.
 Bit of trivia for your pub night there!

 Do you get loads of annoying requests like the one I just did?